-To display the UPDM Technology menu, select Extend > Add-Ins > UPDM 2.0.
+To display the UPDM Technology menu, select the 'Specialize > Add-Ins > UPDM 2.0' ribbon option.
 The menu options display underneath.
 The menu and the options it offers are described in the UPDM Extensions Menu topic.

 UPDM Extensions Menu

 You can perform various tasks on your UPDM model using the UPDM Technology menu.